-The new Collective Redress & Class Actions 2022 guide covers 20 jurisdictions.
-The guide provides the latest legal information on the implementation of the EU Collective Redress Mechanism; the procedure for bringing actions, including joinders, funding, remedies and settlements; and recent legislative reforms, including the impact of Brexit and COVID-19.
+The Collective Redress & Class Actions 2023 guide covers 19 jurisdictions.
+The guide provides the latest legal information on the implementation of the EU collective redress mechanism; the procedure for bringing actions, including joinders, funding, remedies and settlements; and recent legislative reform, including the impact of Brexit and ESG issues.

 Collective Redress and Class Actions – Global Overview

 Globally, the mechanisms for collective redress are developing at a rapid pace.
 Although the notion of having the interests of multiple parties represented as a group within proceedings is not a foreign concept for many jurisdictions around the world, in many regions the formalisation of collective redress mechanisms is still a fairly recent development.
 Even where such systems previously existed in some countries, their use to date has been limited – until now.

 The policy motivation behind this growing global trend is reflective of a number of separate but convergent phenomena.
 For one, there is a shifting attitude among claimants and claimant law firms favouring these types of claims.
 There has been a resultant response from the judicial system, including an overarching emphasis on the public interest in dealing with large proceedings cost-effectively and time-efficiently.
 Furthermore, the legal rights of individuals have expanded in many areas, and litigants are more aware than ever of these legal rights.
 Universal issues, such as those relating to the environment or corporate social responsibility concerns, also lend themselves to group proceedings where, arguably, “society at large” could soon be seen as the proper claimant.
 There is also increased publication of legal issues and/or group legal proceedings against corporate giants across the globe in a modern and increasingly online world where information exchange is rapid and knows no borders.